nuejs/nue/packages/glow/README.md

 ### Options
 1. `numbered` is a boolean flag indicating whether line numbers should be rendered.

-2. `language` tells glow the language of the code.
+2. `language` tells Glow the language of the code.
 This is optional.
-When not provided, glow attempts to guess the language.
-If you are formatting markdown, the language parameter "md" must be given so that Glow can deal with all the special cases like "-" starts a new list item, instead of a deleted line.
+When not provided, Glow attempts to guess the language.
+If you are formatting Markdown, the language parameter "md" must be given so that Glow can deal with all the special cases like "-" starts a new list item, instead of a deleted line.

 ### Return value